root-systems/dogstack-example/README.md

   :cat: see also <a href='https://github.com/enspiral-root-systems/cat-stack'>catstack</a>, dogstack's smarter, slimmer, more cunning partner in crime
 </h4>

+-> make topic called agent
+-> agent is an id that links to other foreign objects -> agent might have a type person group or bot agent has many accounts account is a way of logging in agent has one profile agent has and belongs to many relationships

 ## features

 - provides generators for scaffolding apps made of popular libraries